THE JOHN RUSKIN PRIZE 2012

 The jury agreed a shortlist of sixteen artists.Their work

-is on exhibition at Brantwood, Ruskin’s former Lake District home
+was exhibited at Brantwood, Ruskin’s former Lake District home

 from 8 September to 14 October.
 The winner, Carol Wyss received £1000 and a